 The Company's business is subject to numerous risks and uncertainties, including those described elsewhere in this MD&A, as well as general economic and market risks.
 These risk factors could materially affect the Company's future operating results and could cause actual events to differ materially from those described in forward-looking information relating to the Company.
+A detailed description of risks and uncertainties is not incorporated herein.
 For a detailed description of risks and uncertainties, please refer to the Prospectus available on the Company's SEDAR profile.

-1 Assuming a C\$/A\$ exchange rate of 1.12.
+1 Assuming a C\$/A\$ exchange rate of 1.08.